awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/create-destination.md

 If you don't want Kinesis Data Firehose to retry sending data, set this value to 0\.
  **Parameters \- optional**
 Kinesis Data Firehose includes these key\-value pairs in each HTTP call\.
 These parameters can help you identify and organize your destinations\.
  **S3 buffer hints**
 Kinesis Data Firehose buffers incoming data before delivering it to the specified destination\.
 The recommended buffer size for the destination varies from service provider to service provider\.

+## Choose Coralogix for Your Destination<a name="create-destination-coralogix"></a>

+This section describes options for using **Coralogix** for your destination\.
+For more information about Coralogix, see [https://coralogix\.com/integrations/aws\-firehose ](https://coralogix.com/integrations/aws-firehose)\.

+****
++ Provide values for the following fields:
+ **HTTP endpoint URL**
+Choose the HTTP endpoint URL from the following options in the drop down menu:
+  + **Coralogix \- US**
+  + **Coralogix \- SINGAPORE**
+  + **Coralogix \- IRELAND**
+  + **Coralogix \- INDIA**
+  + **Coralogix \- STOCKHOLM**
+ **Private key**
+Contact Coralogix to obtain the private key required to enable data delivery to this endpoint from Kinesis Data Firehose\.
+ **Content encoding**
+Kinesis Data Firehose uses content encoding to compress the body of a request before sending it to the destination\.
+Choose **GZIP** to enable content encoding of your request\.
+This is the recommended option for the Coralogix destination\.
+ **Retry duration**
+Specify how long Kinesis Data Firehose retries sending data to the selected HTTP endpoint\.
+After sending data, Kinesis Data Firehose first waits for an acknowledgment from the HTTP endpoint\.
+If an error occurs or the acknowledgment doesn’t arrive within the acknowledgment timeout period, Kinesis Data Firehose starts the retry duration counter\.
+It keeps retrying until the retry duration expires\.
+After that, Kinesis Data Firehose considers it a data delivery failure and backs up the data to your Amazon S3 bucket\.
+Every time that Kinesis Data Firehose sends data to the HTTP endpoint \(either the initial attempt or a retry\), it restarts the acknowledgement timeout counter and waits for an acknowledgement from the HTTP endpoint\.
+Even if the retry duration expires, Kinesis Data Firehose still waits for the acknowledgment until it receives it or the acknowledgement timeout period is reached\.
+If the acknowledgment times out, Kinesis Data Firehose determines whether there's time left in the retry counter\.
+If there is time left, it retries again and repeats the logic until it receives an acknowledgment or determines that the retry time has expired\.
+If you don't want Kinesis Data Firehose to retry sending data, set this value to 0\.
+ **Parameters \- optional**
+Kinesis Data Firehose includes these key\-value pairs in each HTTP call\.
+These parameters can help you identify and organize your destinations\.
+  + applicationName: the environment where you are running Data Firehose
+  + subsystemName: the name of the Data Firehose integration
+  + computerName: the name of the delivery stream in use
+ **S3 buffer hints**
+Kinesis Data Firehose buffers incoming data before delivering it to the specified destination\.
+The recommended buffer size for the destination varies from service provider to service provider\.